EU sanctions Nicaragua's vice-president Rosario Murillo | DW | 03.08.2021

 He remained a fixture in Nicaraguan politics for 17 years after that and in 2006 was democratically elected.
 But since then, critics accuse him of authoritarianism, corruption and of again turning Nicaraguan politics into a family affair, much like the Somozas once did.

-Amnesty International warning on Monday that Ortega had built a system of impunity likely to hamper fair elections this year.
+Amnesty International warned on Monday that Ortega had built a system of impunity likely to hamper fair elections this year.

 "The road to the elections will be plagued by repressive actions implemented to make it impossible for the population to exercise their political rights without fear of reprisals," Amnesty International said in a statement.